+I would like to thank all our staff for their support and contribution to the development of the broader business.
 The Board and I are committed to continuing LMW's role as a leading employer of choice.
-We know that we have some of the best valuers in the country and as we grow we will need to attract similar talent.
-Our ability to offer productive work places, strong, cohesive teams and well-defined career paths will go a long way to ensuring LMW achieve its goals.
+We have the best valuers in the country and as we grow we will need to attract similar talent.

+Our ability to offer productive work places, strong, cohesive teams and well-defined career paths will ensure LMW has the critical fundamentals required to achieve our goals.